 Installation Guide for Installing on Amazon EC2

 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Installation Guide for Installing on Amazon EC2.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Installation Guide for Installing on Amazon EC2.

 An ec2 instance is a virtual web server that can be rented out by the hour from Amazon.
 Prices vary depending on the power of the instance you rent out.